-N. 1.
-(Number of Name of Beneficial Owner Number of Shares of Series B Convertible Preferred Stock Shares of Company Common Stock Into Which They May Convert ^(b) Percentage Ownership ^{(b)(c)} EW Healthcare Partners ^(a) 90,000 [23,376,623] [16.9%]
+Number of Number of Shares of Company Shares of Series B Common Stock Into Which Percentage Name of Beneficial Owner Convertible Preferred Stock They May Convert (b) Ownership (b)(c) EW Healthcare Partners (a) 90,000 23,627,682 17.3%

-- (a)Represents shares of Company common stock issuable upon conversion of [90,000] shares of Series B Preferred Stock owned by Falcon Fund 2 Holding Company, L.P., a partnership controlled by EW Healthcare Partners.
+- (a)Represents shares of Company common stock issuable upon conversion of 90,000 shares of Series B Preferred Stock owned by Falcon Fund 2 Holding Company, L.P., a partnership controlled by EW Healthcare Partners.
 EW Healthcare Partners Fund 2-UGP, LLC, the general partner of Falcon Fund 2 Holding Company, L.P., may also be deemed to have sole voting and investment power with respect to such shares of Company common stock.
 EW Healthcare Partners Fund 2-UGP, LLC disclaims beneficial ownership of such shares of Company common stock except to the extent of its pecuniary interest therein.
 Martin P. Sutter, Scott Barry, Ronald W. Eastman, Petri Vainio and Steve Wiggins are each a manager and collectively the managers of EW Healthcare Partners Fund 2-UGP, LLC.
 Each of the managers may be deemed to exercise shared voting and investment power with respect to such shares.
 Each manager disclaims beneficial ownership of such shares of Company common stock except to the extent of his pecuniary interest therein.
 Martin P. Sutter is a member of the Company's Board of Directors.
-The principal address of the EW Healthcare Partners entities and each of the managers is 21 Waterway Avenue, Suite 225, The Woodlands, Texas 77380. - (b)Each holder of Series B Preferred Stock (each a "Holder" and collectively, the "Holders") will have the right, at its option, to convert its Series B Preferred Stock, in whole or in part, into a number of fully paid and non-assessable shares of Company common stock equal to the Purchase Price Per Share, plus any accrued and unpaid dividends, at the conversion price.
+The principal address of the EW Healthcare Partners entities and each of the managers is 21 Waterway Avenue, Suite 225, The Woodlands, Texas 77380. - (b)Conversion to Common Stock.
+Each holder of Series B Preferred Stock (each a "Holder" and collectively, the "Holders") will have the right, at its option, to convert its Series B Preferred Stock, in whole or in part, into a number of fully paid and non-assessable shares of Company common stock equal to the Purchase Price Per Share, plus any accrued and unpaid dividends, at the conversion price.
 For purposes of this table the conversion price is presumed to be \$3.85.
-No Holder may convert its shares of Series B Preferred Stock into shares of Company common stock if such conversion would result in the Holder, together with its affiliates, holding more than 19.9% of the votes entitled to be cast at any shareholders meeting or beneficially owning in excess of 19.9% of then-outstanding shares of Company common stock. - (c)Each share of Series B Preferred Stock is entitled to be voted by the Holders and will vote on an as-converted basis (converted at \$5.25 per share) as a single class with the Company common stock, subject to certain limitations on voting set forth in the Articles of Amendment to the Company's Articles of Incorporation, including a limit on the maximum number of votes to which Holders are entitled.
-As a result, EW Healthcare Partners would have 17,142,857 votes, or [13.3%], as of October 7, 2020.
-Percentage of total voting power is based on [110,279,217] shares of Company common stock outstanding on October 7, 2020, plus 19,047,618 votes to which the Holders are entitled.
+No Holder may convert its shares of Series B Preferred Stock into shares of Company common stock if such conversion would result in the Holder, together with its affiliates, holding more than 19.9% of the votes entitled to be cast at any shareholders meeting or beneficially owning in excess of 19.9% of then-outstanding shares of Company common stock. - (c)Voting Rights.
+Each share of Series B Preferred Stock is entitled to be voted by the Holders and will vote on an as-converted basis (converted at \$5.25 per share) as a single class with the Company common stock, subject to certain limitations on voting set forth in the Articles of Amendment to the Company's Articles of Incorporation, including a limit on the maximum number of votes to which Holders are entitled.
+As a result, EW Healthcare Partners would have 17,142,857 votes, or 13.1%, as of October 7, 2020.
+Percentage of total voting power is based on 111,035,418 shares of Company common stock outstanding on October 7, 2020, plus 2,309,043 shares deemed outstanding pursuant to Rule 13d-3 under the Exchange Act, plus the 17,142,857 votes to which the Holders are entitled.